-The clinical practicum is a 15 consecutive month, five semester experience.
+The clinical practicum is a 15 consecutive month, five-semester experience.
 Students should prepare to devote a minimum of 20 hours a week to clinic responsibilities, including client contact, supervision, quarterly clinic meetings, telephone calls, interfacing with other agencies and professionals, and record-keeping.
 Students should also expect to continue to see clients during academic breaks.
-No student should be absent from the clinic longer than one week without permission from his or her supervisor.
-Students should also remember that there will be additional fees associated with the practicum that will be scheduled from their financial aid disbursement.
+No student should be absent from the clinic for longer than one week without permission from his or her supervisor.
+Students should also remember that additional fees will be associated with the practicum scheduled from their financial aid disbursement.